mtiller/ModelicaBook/text/source/behavior/discrete/hysteresis.rst

 temperature you have specified.
 Instead, it waits until the temperature gets some specified amount above or below the desired temperature before acting.

+..todo: there seems to be a formatting problem around code{ChatteringControl}

 This "band" that is introduced around the desired temperature is called hysteresis.
 The problem with the \code{ChatteringControl}